-Removing livestock from riparian corridors and limiting access to surface waterbodies is viewed as a priority management measure (Figure 5-2).
-The 2003 TMDLs set forth a 100 percent reduction goal for bacteria of direct deposition from livestock (Table 5-1).
-This amounts to about 32 percent of total bacteria reductions needed.
-Studies show restricting livestock access to streams increases their productivity and reduces incidence of disease through improved water quality and improved pasture quality.
-Distributing water systems across pasture increases forage utilization and in some cases allow farmers to increase animal density (Zeckoski and Lunsford 2007).
+Removing livestock from riparian corridors and limiting their access to surface waterbodies is a priority management measure.
+The 2003 TMDLs set forth a 100% reduction goal for bacteria coming from livestock in the water.
+Complete elimination of livestock access to streams will provide about 20% of total bacteria reductions needed to achieve the bacteria water quality standards for the plan area.
+Studies show restricting livestock access to streams also increases livestock productivity and reduces incidence of disease through improved pasture and water quality.

-There are 269 miles of streams in the IP area that may have livestock access.
-According to the Department of Conservation and Recreation (DCR) database of agricultural practices (DCR 2016a), JMSWCD and Loudoun County Soil and Water Conservation District (LSWCD) worked with landowners to install 100 miles of livestock exclusion fencing since 2002.
-To achieve the reduction target, it is currently estimated that 169 additional miles of livestock exclusion fencing is needed (Figure 5-3).

-Table 5-3 provides a summary of the livestock exclusion opportunity analysis conducted and the amount of livestock exclusion fencing needed in each sub-watershed in the IP area.
-Figure 5-4 identifies the stream segments where livestock exclusion fencing is needed.
-Figure 5-5 is a closer look at this analysis along Goose Creek.
+There are 269 miles of streams in the IP area that could potentially be accessed by livestock.
+This estimate of stream exclusion needs was determined using DEQ's Guidance Manual for TMDL Implementation Plans (2003), by calculating the length of stream segments that intersect pasture lands within the IP area.
+As noted above, according to DCR records, the JMSWCD and Loudoun Soil and Water Conservation District (LSWCD) worked with landowners to install 100 miles of livestock exclusion fencing in the project area since 2002.
+To achieve the reduction target, it is currently estimated that 169 additional miles of livestock exclusion fencing is needed.
+Table 5-2 provides a summary of the livestock exclusion opportunity analysis conducted and the amount of livestock exclusion fencing recommended in each sub-watershed in the IP area.
+Figure 5-1 identifies the stream segments where livestock exclusion fencing is appropriate, but not yet in place.
+Full details of the recommended livestock exclusion measures are presented in Table A-18 of Attachment A, and more information on how the specific suite of recommended BMP practices were selected is found in the IP Technical Report.
+As noted earlier, it is recommended that additional field survey work be undertaken to more precisely identify fencing needs.

-Figure 5-2.
-Livestock exclusion fencing in the IP area (June 2016).

-Figure 5-3.
-Since 2002, 100 miles of livestock exclusion fencing has been installed in the IP area.
-Additional fencing is needed to eliminate livestock from streams entirely.
-Cattle observed in stream along Gap Run (August 2016).

-Table 5-3.
-Summary of livestock exclusion opportunity by sub-watershed.
+Table 5-2.
+Summary of livestock exclusion opportunities by sub-watershed.